Social Security Number Trace (SSN Trace)

 An SSN Trace does not verify a person’s identity or ensure the SSN belongs to the person who supplied it.

-Using the Social Security Number and an extensive database of 10,000+ sources, Sterling identifies where a candidate has resided and the alternate names they have used (if requested) so records can be discovered in places where they have lived.
+Using the Social Security Number and an extensive database of 10,000+ sources, First Advantage identifies where a candidate has resided and the alternate names they have used (if requested) so records can be discovered in places where they have lived.
 Using an SSN Trace results in criminal searches with a scope that includes records found in past locations of residence beyond what the candidate has disclosed.
 Alias names also may be identified upon request.

 The Enhanced Nationwide Criminal Database expands the search for criminal records to include State, County and Corrections records from across the nation; these added incarceration records help by locating additional places where a candidate may have committed a crime.
 Before any findings are reported, possible convictions and pending cases are validated against primary source court records to verify the current record details.

-Locator Select checks over 2,400 jurisdictions across the U.S. for arrest records and relevant criminal activity.
-Locator Select examines most of the incarcerated population in the U.S., adding the discovery of arrest records to the scope of your criminal background search and further expanding the identification of places where a candidate may have criminal history.
+Locator Select checks over 2,400 jurisdictions across the US for arrest records and relevant criminal activity.
+Locator Select examines most of the incarcerated population in the US, adding the discovery of arrest records to the scope of your criminal background search and further expanding the identification of places where a candidate may have criminal history.
 Before any findings are reported, possible convictions and pending cases are validated against the primary source court records to verify the current record details.

 Top Reasons to Conduct an SSN Trace